JoeyHoellerich/group-project/readme.md

 # Hey!
 Let's learn about GitHub commands!

-Contributed to by: not Joey Hoellerich
+Contributed to by: Joey Hoellerich

 ## Follow this sequence in order to correctly fork and clone this repository: